HCNZ HISTORY

 What started from small beginnings is now an occasion that attracts eminent politicians, diplomats, church and civic dignitaries and large numbers of the general public, with support from the New Zealand National Commission for UNESCO, local councils, Jewish organisations and congregations, and the New Zealand Human Rights Commission.

 Over the years, the Holocaust Centre has become an integral feature of the nation’s capital and wider New Zealand museum, tourist and cultural landscape.
 Its activities and public profile is ever increasing.

+What started as a project by a small dedicated group of volunteers, Holocaust survivors and descendants, more than a decade ago, has evolved into a successful, vibrant organisation.
 In the next phase of the Centre’s growth, investment in digital and social media education and engagement will be a focus.

-What started as a project by a small number of volunteers, Holocaust survivors and their children, more than a decade ago, has evolved into a successful, vibrant organisation.

-- concerts are held annually in remembrance of Kristallnacht, Nov 9 - 10, 1938.
+- Concerts are held annually in remembrance of Kristallnacht, Nov 9 - 10, 1938.

 - Yom HaShoah is observed on the 27th day in the month of Nisan.